 In my case, I made an entire person’s annual income by selling just one product.

-But also keep in mind all the other lessons I shared in this video.
+But also keep in mind all the other lessons I shared in this post.